 Just as the American Revolution was a difficult and strenuous feat, planning for retirement is complex and going it alone can be stressful, confusing, and create more questions than answers.
 Some feel uncomfortable asking questions about their retirement plan in fear of being wrong or unprepared but knowing you don’t have all of the answers is the first step.
 The second step is asking for help.

 Our founding fathers knew this to be true, and without help from others, looking at you France, we wouldn’t be here today.
 At Barber Financial Group we’re always prepared to give you honest and thorough answers.
 If you would like to discuss developing a retirement plan that encompasses all of the above, we’d be happy to talk.
-Give us a call at 913-393-1000 or fill out the form below to get started today.
+Give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.